 When measuring fair value, the Company considers the principal or most advantageous market in which it would transact and considers assumptions that market participants would use when pricing the asset or liability.
 When possible, the Company looks to active and observable markets to price identical assets.
 When identical assets are not traded in active markets, the Company looks to market observable data for similar assets.
-The Company's most significant financial asset or liability measured at fair value on a recurring basis is its inventory repurchase contingent obligation (see "Revenue Recognition - Other Revenue Recognition Matters" and Note 11).
+The Company's most significant financial asset or liability measured at fair value on a recurring basis is its inventory repurchase contingent obligation (see "Revenue Recognition - Other Revenue Recognition Matters" and Note 10).
+Non-recurring fair value measurements related to impairments of goodwill and other intangible assets and long-lived assets recorded in fiscal 2020 and 2022 are level 3 measurements.